 Check out this ISSA blog post to get more ideas for speed and agility exercises.

-If you’re not a trainer yet, but you wish you were, consider getting certified online by the ISSA.
-Learn everything you need to know to help clients meet their goals with the ISSA Certified Personal Trainer Course.
+If you’re not a trainer yet, but wish you were, consider getting certified with ISSA.
+Learn everything you need to know to help clients meet their goals with ISSA's Certified Personal Trainer Course.